 This year as soon as the soil has warmed up, I plan to take samples from different areas of my garden and send them off for analysis.
 I’ll order the kits from University of Delaware.
 Their soil testing facility provides information on soil acidity, texture and amount of organic matter that can identify factors that may be negatively affecting your plants.
 They also provide recommendations for what nutrients to apply (and how much) to improve things, as well as appropriate rates of fertilizer.

 There are so many interesting types of dahlias and they’re a breeze to grow, as long as you get them in the ground early enough.
-Best time to plant is after the danger of frost has passed, when the soil temperature is about 60°F. Other late summer bulbs like canna, calla lilies and caladiums are a great way to extend the show into the the second half of the growing season.
+Best time to plant is after the danger of frost has passed, when the soil temperature is about 60°F (in my area mid May.)
+Other late summer bulbs like canna, calla lilies and caladiums are a great way to extend the show into the the second half of the growing season.

-3. Try something new.
 This year, I plan to add colchicum autumnale (also known as Autumn Crocus, or Naked Ladies) to my garden.
 These star-shaped lavender flowers bloom on naked stems in late August-September.
 They need to go in the ground in early August, though, in order to bloom at the appropriate time.
-I resolve to get them in the ground so I can enjoy them late in the season.
+I resolve to get them in the ground so I can enjoy them later in the season.

 The United States National Arboretum recommends thinning boxwood on an annual basis, a task best done in early winter.
 I plan to thin mine next year in early December, which is also a good time for harvesting branches for holiday decorations.
 If yours need to be thinned, too, click here for the Arboretum’s recommendations on how to thin boxwood.